ami-iit/paper_elobaid_2024_stable-centroidal-mpc/README.md

 ## Examples and usage
 To use the examples in the example directory you can simply run the corresponding `run_and_plot.sh` script as in the following
 ### humanoid example
-The humanoid example simulates using the Centroidal MPC with the flog `enable_stability_cstr` off and then on.
+The humanoid example simulates using the Centroidal MPC with the flag `enable_stability_cstr` off and then on.
 It then generates gifs/animation of the data of the footsteps and CoM trajectory in both cases.
 The simulation, to test for edge cases, runs the MPC with `dt = 200ms` with a horizon length of `5 steps`.
 In this way we emphasize the role played by the stability constraints in ensuring success as opposed to the nominal case.
 To run the example you simply do

 ```bash